Bremsstrahlung photon contributions to parton energy loss at high virtuality ($Q^2$) : a perturbative calculation at $O(\alpha_{s} \alpha_{em})$: Abstract

 \section{Abstract}

-In this work, real photon production scattering rates from jet-medium interactions in the quark-gluon plasma (QGP) is perturbatively calculated using the higher-twist (HT) formalism.
+In this work, real photon production scattering kernels from jet-medium interactions in the QCD medium are perturbatively calculated using the higher-twist (HT) formalism.
 Focus is given towards real photon production from a highly virtual (and highly energetic) quark, taking into account heavy-quark mass scales [\href{https://journals.aps.org/prc/abstract/10.1103/PhysRevC.94.054902}{Phys.
 Rev. C 94, 054902 (2016)}], fermion-boson conversion processes [\href{http://dx.doi.org/10.1016/j.nuclphysa.2007.06.009}{Nucl.
 Phys.
-A 793, 128–170 (2007)}], as well as coherence effects [\href{https://journals.aps.org/prc/abstract/10.1103/PhysRevC.105.024908}{Phys.
+A 793, 128 (2007)}], as well as coherence effects [\href{https://journals.aps.org/prc/abstract/10.1103/PhysRevC.105.024908}{Phys.
 Rev. C 105, 024908 (2022)}].
-A generalized factorization procedure, such as that used in $e$-$A$ deep-inelastic scattering, is employed to derive an improved single-scattering medium-induced photon emission kernel that goes beyond the traditional in-medium gluon exchange approximation.
-Diagrams are classified based on the final state particles, and include four types of scattering kernels at $\mathcal{O}(\alpha_{em}\alpha_{s})$ giving the following final states: (i) real photon and real quark, (ii) real photon and real gluon (iii) virtual photon corrections to quark-antiquark pair-production and (iv) virtual photon correction to quark-quark production.
-The collision-kernel, thus derived, includes full phase factors from all non-vanishing diagrams and complete second-order derivative terms in the transverse momentum gradient expansion.
+A generalized factorization procedure, such as that used in $e$-$A$ deep-inelastic scattering, is employed to derive an improved single-scattering medium-induced photon emission kernels that go beyond the traditional in-medium gluon exchange approximation.
+Diagrams with real-photon emission from the hard quark are classified based on the final-state particles, and include two types of scattering kernels at $\mathcal{O}(\alpha_{em}\alpha_{s})$ giving the following final states: (i) real photon and real quark, (ii) real photon and real gluon.
+The collisional kernels, thus derived, include full phase factors from all nonvanishing diagrams and complete second-order derivative terms in the transverse momentum gradient expansion.
 Moreover, the calculation includes heavy-quark mass effects, thus exploring heavy-quark energy loss.
-The in-medium parton distribution functions, and the related jet transport coefficients, have a hard transverse momentum dependence (of the emitted gluon or photon) present within the phase factor.
+The in-medium parton distribution functions and the related jet transport coefficients have a hard transverse momentum dependence (of the emitted gluon or photon) present within the phase factor.
 It is observed that the jet transport coefficients resemble the transverse-momentum-dependent parton distribution functions.